jpmorganchase/Phantom/docs/user/supertypes.rst

 When we call the train method we setup the sampling of the supertype with a mapping of agent IDs to supertype instances.
-We initialise each supertype instance with either fixed values or 'Sampler' classes.
+We initialise each supertype instance with either fixed values or :class:`Sampler` classes.
 Each time the supertype is sampled, a new 'type' object is created containing the sampled values, and is attached to the respective agent.

+..
 TODO: add general example of initing env

 .. code-block:: python